Looking for the perfect homemade potting soil recipe to create amazing soil for your hanging baskets, containers and potted plants?

 Let’s face it, opening a bag of potting soil can sometimes make you wonder if there is any real “soil” in the mix at all.
 Some have moisture pellets that help retain water.
 Others boast that their special fertilizers can feed plants at twice the rate of regular potting soil.

 We have been tweaking with our potting soil recipe for years to come up with the “perfect” blend.
-We finally settled on this specific recipe a few years back, and has it ever consistently grown amazing plants!
+A few years back, we finally settled on this specific recipe, and has it ever consistently grown amazing plants!

 It has been incredible for powering our flowers in pots, hanging baskets and containers.
 It also works equally well for the vegetables we grow in containers.
 The mix is lightweight, has great structure, and is filled with a host of natural, slow-release fertilizers.